Registered Childcare for 6month olds to 9 years

 Physical play indoors & outside and walking is a daily part of our day, healthy eating is encouraged, with treats for special occasions depndant on parents wishes.

 I love the outdoors & encourage the children to enjoy it as well.
-I have all in one rain clothes to protect & even spare wellies if you forget your childs, it happens, none of us are perfect.
+I have all in one rain suits here to protect & even spare wellies if you forget your childs, it happens, none of us are perfect.

-I have 3 grown up children and 4 cats, safety with animals is paramount and has never been an issue, all the children over the years have gained from such interactions learning to take care of and be kind to them & respect them.
+I have 3 grown up children and 5 rescue cats, safety with animals is paramount and has never been an issue, all the children over the years have gained from such interactions learning to take care of and be kind to them & respect them.
+The cats love the children once know will be quite gentle when gained the skills to be so.

 Working with you the parent/parents/carers is very important & flexibiltiy where possible to help you out , as juggling work load & family is often complex & can be stressful.
 If I can help I will, I try to assist as best I can so your child & you have the easiest journey back into work & once back at work you feel secure in leaving your child.

-I arrange a settling in period before you start if you decide to come to me.
-This benefits us all, as we build a relationship, getting to know one another, especially your child with me as it helps the first day if he/she knows me a little & I them.
+I arrange a settling in period of at least 6/8 visits extending in time for your child to begin to settle know me & then the others will be with, before you start if you decide to come to me.
+This benefits us all, as we all build a relationship, getting to know one another, especially your child with me as it helps the first day if he/she knows me a little & I them.
 From there on we build on this & it works well.
+I ask you for an all about your child information, from you so you can tell me as much as you know to give me a picture to work from as I get to know your little one.

 To finish I would like to say that the welfare and safety of all in my care comes first at all times.
-I encourage taking care of each other & being resilient too.
-I do my best to make each day a settled happy interesting one, with lots of laughing.
+I encourage taking care, being kind to each other & being resilient too.
+I do my best to make each day a settled happy interesting one, with lots of laughing & singing, music & talking be it babling baby or conversations with older ones.
 Working around the childs routines as they develop at home, meeting all needs both physical & emotionally as both as important as one another.